akeneo/pim-api-docs/content/getting-started/from-identifiers-to-uuid-7x/welcome.md

   ```

 ::: info
-If you need help, don't hesitate to [contact us](https://www.akeneo.com/contact/)!
+If you need help, don't hesitate to [contact us via the Helpdesk](https://apps-support.akeneo.com)!
 :::